 TOEFL or IELTS scores are required from international applicants to satisfy English proficiency requirements via satisfactory scores on the TOEFL or IELTS standardized exams.
 The UH school code for the TOEFL is also 6870.

 Letters of Recommendation are gathered electronically.
-You will be asked to submit the names of three to five persons who are familiar with your competencies and your potential for doctoral education within the online application.
-It is recommended that two (2) of the letters be from doctoral-degreed tenure track faculty (i.e., current and/or former graduate level professors from your master’s program).
-Your references will receive an email with instructions for completing an online recommendation form.
-Please inform your references to be prepared to attach a letter to accompany the form.
+You will be asked to provide e-mail addresses of three to five persons who are familiar with your competencies and your potential for doctoral education within the online application.
+It is recommended that two (2) references be from doctoral-degreed tenure track faculty (i.e., current and/or former graduate level professors from your master’s program).

 The Research Statement should inform the committee of a specific primary research interest you plan to pursue during your doctoral education.
 This statement should reflect your aptitude to pursue innovative, creative, and relevant approaches to address contemporary issues within the field of social work.